moizqadir72/rockPaperScissor/README.md

-this is my rock paper scissor game
+this is my rock paper scissor game using python